specstoryai/TaskTao/SPEC.md

 Areas are an important concept in TaskTao.
 Areas can correspond to areas of responsibility, or focus.
 They can be projects, or roles, or teams, or anything else.
 They are the containers for categories of tasks.

 Tasks within an area are separated into "Important" and "Urgent" tasks.
+These lists of tasks are displayed side by side in the area.

-- Areas have a title, and an optional description.
+- Areas have a title.
 - Areas can be active or inactive.
 - Areas have important tasks and urgent tasks.
 - Areas have a color.
 - Areas can be created, updated, and deleted.
 - Areas can be reordered.
-- Areas can have their title and description edited.
+- Areas can have their title edited.
 - Areas can have their color edited.
+- Areas can be reordered with drag and drop.

 ### Tasks